bannsec/sharePlayer/README.md

  - progressbar2
   - pip install progressbar2

+# Configuration
+Right now sharePlayer supports a configuration file.
+This file is in ini format and can be manually edited.
+It also has a menu option to edit this file through the app itself.
+The location of this file will differ based on your OS (using appdirs in the backend).
+For instance, on Linux, it will be under ~/.config/sharePlayer.

 # Security Considerations
 This app has been outfitted with authenticating encryption.
 The other end needs to know the password ahead of time to be able to connect.
 Choose a strong password if you're concerned about others joining this session.